nonvisual/nonvisual.github.io/_posts/2020-11-23-budget-data-preparation.md

 ## Inferring transaction type
-For the further analysis we need to differentiate transaction types, i.e. which expense is related to grocery shopping, which is leisure and so on.
-In principle, one can train a classifier to solve this problem, but in such case we will need labeled data.
+For further analysis, we need to differentiate transaction types, i.e. which expense is related to grocery shopping, which is leisure, and so on.
+In principle, one can train a classifier to solve this problem, but in such a case, we will need labeled data.
 The easiest way forward is a rule-based approach for classification.
-E.g. we know that if Payment Details contain names such "Lidl", "Edeka" or "Rewe" (typical supermarkets in Germany), this is most likely a grocery shopping.
-If you can find "Booking.com" or "Lufthansa" - this is something to do with travelling.
+E.g. we know that if Payment Details contain names such "Lidl", "Edeka" or "Rewe" (typical supermarkets in Germany), this is most likely grocery shopping.
+If you can find "Booking.com" or "Lufthansa" - this is something to do with traveling.
 You can always adapt this rule-based approach to your specific data.

 To keep it simple, let's focus on just 6 transaction types:
 ```python